SlavovLab/DO-MS/README.md

 <img src="https://github.com/SlavovLab/DO-MS/raw/master/documentation/do-ms-proj.png" title="Open DO-MS.Rproj" height="100">

-and clicking the "Run App" button at the top of the application.
+and clicking the "Run App" button at the top of the application, after opening the ```server.R``` file.
 We recommend checking the "Run External" option to open the application in your default browser instead of the RStudio Viewer.

 <img src="https://github.com/SlavovLab/DO-MS/raw/master/documentation/do-ms-run.png" title="Run DO-MS" height="100">